Faith29-Mot/Datascience/README.md

 ## Acknowledgments
 This work builds upon the original research by Mahmood et al. (2023) and utilizes publicly available datasets from USDA, NOAA, and other government agencies.
 Climate enhancement methodology follows principles established in agricultural climatology and soil science literature.

-## Data QC

-Data Quality Control (THA2) This section details the quality control (QC) process applied to the primary dataset (all_data.csv) as part of THA2, "Making data usable."
-The goal of these steps was to clean, standardize, and prepare the data for subsequent exploratory analysis.

-Summary of QC Steps:

-Import and Inspection: The raw data was imported and inspected.
-The dataset was confirmed to be in a structured tabular format with 12376 records and 25 columns, containing relevant variables for the research question (yield, soil properties, climate).
-Data types and initial categorical values appeared appropriate.

-Parsing and Conversion: As the data was already in a standard CSV format and contained within a single file, no complex parsing or merging was required.
-The 'year' column was converted from an integer to a datetime object to facilitate time-series analysis.

-Wrangling:

-Leading and trailing whitespace was removed from all string columns to ensure data consistency.
-A check for duplicate records was performed, and no duplicates were found.
-Categorical data consistency was verified by examining unique values in key categorical columns.
-Missing Values: A comprehensive check for missing values was conducted across all columns.
-Fortunately, no missing values were detected in the dataset.

-Outlier Handling: Outliers in numerical columns were identified using the Interquartile Range (IQR) method.
-To mitigate their influence without removing data, values were capped at the 5th and 95th percentiles.
-This approach helps to preserve the dataset's size and general distribution while reducing the impact of extreme values.

-Cleaned Data:

-The result of these QC steps is a cleaned dataset saved as yield_drought_data_cleaned.csv.

-Limitations and Future Notes:

-While capping outliers is effective for reducing the impact of extreme values, it does involve altering the original data points.
-For analyses highly sensitive to true extreme values, this alteration might be considered a limitation.
-If future analysis requires examining the characteristics of the original extreme values, it would be necessary to refer back to the uncapped dataset from an earlier stage.
-There is no separate list of flagged outliers as they were handled by capping